jkawamoto/roadie/README.md

 See [documents](https://jkawamoto.github.io/roadie/) for more information.

 ## Description
-`roadie` helps you to upload your source codes to the cloud, create and delete instances, and manage outputs.
+Roadie helps you to upload your source codes to the cloud, create and delete instances, and manage outputs.

 For example,